GIScience/OSM-realtime-update/README.md

 #### Data storage

-File-based.
+sqlite3-based.

 The OSM data files are stored in a subfolder that is served by the web app.
 File names are generated using name and id.

-Two main files keep track of the application state:
+A main database keeps track of the application state, it contains two tables:

-1. tasklist.csv
+1. tasks
     - stores all information about tasks
-	- header: id, name, url, bbox, coverage, lastUpdated, averageRuntime, addedDate, expirationDate
+	- header: id, name, url, coverage, lastUpdated, averageRuntime, addedDate, expirationDate

-2. taskstats.csv
+2. taskstats
     - stores all benchmarks
     - header: timestamp, taskID, timing

 Format:
 - all dates in ISO 8601 format.
-- bounding box (bbox): WGS84 coordinates [minx, maxx, miny, maxy]
 - coverage: a polygon in WKT-format
-- timing: seconds
+- timing: milliseconds